Changing your course or major

 If you decide your course or major isn’t right for you, you can apply to change it.

-Before changing your course it is important to research the requirements of your course or major.
-Some other things to consider include:
+Before changing, it is important to research the requirements of your new course or major.

 - your new course structure